-The establishment of the Programme and the issue of Certificates have been duly authorised by a resolution of the Board of Directors of the Trustee dated 16 May 2013.
-The increase in the Programme limit to U.S.\$1,200,000,000 and the issue of Certificates thereunder have been duly authorised by a resolution of the Board of Directors of the Trustee dated 13 November 2013.
+The update of the Programme and the issue of Certificates have been duly authorised by a resolution of the Board of Directors of the Trustee dated 23 March 2017.
 The Trustee has obtained all necessary consents, approvals and authorisations in the Cayman Islands in connection with the issue and performance of Certificates to be issued under the Programme and the execution and performance of the Transaction Documents to which it is a party.
-The entry into of the Transaction Documents to which it is a party relating to the establishment of the Programme has been duly authorised by a resolution of the Board of Directors of the Investment Manager dated 17 May 2013.
-The entry into of the Transaction Documents to which it is a party relating to the establishment of the Programme has been duly authorised by a resolution of the Board of Directors of Dar Al-Arkan dated 17 May 2013.
+The entry into of the Transaction Documents to which it is a party relating to the update of the Programme has been duly authorised by a resolution of the Board of Directors of the Investment Manager dated 22 March 2017.
+The entry into of the Transaction Documents to which it is a party relating to the update of the Programme has been duly authorised by a resolution of the Board of Directors of Dar Al-Arkan dated 22 March 2017.